 Experience life in The Executive Office!
 From fast paced admin tasks to supporting The Duke of Richmond's day to day operations, discover how this unique and dynamic team keeps everything running smoothly.
 Open to all students.

-If you are looking for Chef work experience, sadly, due to Health and Safety we cannot offer this.
+If you are looking for Chef work experience, sadly, due to age limitations we cannot offer this to under 18’s.
 However, if you are 18 and over, you are welcome to check out our Careers Page for open vacancies.

 We also run our Chefs Academy, a year-long programme offering the chance to work in all of our kitchens.
 This is for 18+, and applications open in May.
 The opportunity will be added to our Careers Page for applications in May.